-Maths 12th Matrices MCQs: The Central Board of Secondary Education (CBSE) conducts the annual board exams for class 12, and it is considered one of the most important tests a student will face in his school life.
-The board exam comprises a vast syllabus and different types of questions.
+Maths 12th Matrices MCQs: The Central Board of Secondary Education (CBSE) conducts the annual board exams for class 12, and it is considered one of the most important tests a student will face in their school life.
+The board exam encompasses a comprehensive syllabus and various types of questions.
+Multiple-choice questions are asked in the exam as well and hold significant weightage, especially for CBSE Class 12 Mathematics papers.
+Maths is considered as tricky subject among students, but MCQs can boost the scores because they're a short and simple section.

 MCQs for CBSE Class 12 Maths Chapter 3 Matrices

-Question 1: If A = [5 6 7] and B = [2 7 1], then A + B = ?
+1. If A = [5 6 7] and B = [2 7 1], then A + B = ?

 (a) [7 12 8]